GL-Li/vimwiki/vim.md

 ## QA =========================================================================

+### QA: how to delete leading white space in multiple line in visual mode

+Select the lines into visual mode and then using `:` to go into command mode to display `:'<,'>`.
+Then type in search/replace command `s/^\s//`

 ### QA: how to run vim command from Linux terminal

 **vim c command_name** where command_name is a command that, if in vim editor, would be run in normal mode.
 Examples